Tuition and Financial Services

 - Dakota Education Alternative Loan (DEAL) is for US citizen students only and does require re-payment.
 The student should contact the Williston State College Financial Aid Office for form information and questions at: 1.888.863.9455 Ext 4248 or 701.774.4248.

 Dual credit students can apply for assistance through the Bank of North Dakota.
 This form must be completed in its entirety and sent directly to the Bank of North Dakota from the designated school administrator.
+WSC is not affiliated with this program so it is suggested students contact the Bank of North Dakota directly for any questions.

 Refunds, full and partial, are available to students as long as the drop form is completed and turned into the Student Services office by the mandated deadlines for each semester.
 Students seeking credit from their high school should get the proper drop form from the high school counselor or administrator to ensure high school schedule adjustments can be made.